MohamadYehia98/Text-Summarizer-AI/readme.txt

 Transformers library.
 The goal was to generate concise and meaningful summaries from longer input texts.
 To achieve this, I fine-tuned the T5-small model on a custom dataset containing 10,000 text-summary pairs, with 8,000 examples for training and 2,000 for testing.
+The project Includes a FastAPI backend for serving the model and a web app for real-time summarization through a simple user interface.

 How to Run the Project ?